microsoft/VirtualClient/website/docs/dependencies/linux-package-installation.md

 }
 ```

-### Support for packages that have different names across different Linux distros
+### Example: Packages that have different names across different Linux distros
 There are packages that has different names/paths in different distributions.
 It follows the convention of *Packages-Distro*.
 The following example is for Atop.
 Apt and Zypper have them in default repository, however Redhat decided to put them in EPEL repo and not as default.
 However, please note that in actual installation, epel-release and atop can't be installed in the same command.